 This blog is a part of our series, "Perspectives in Crime" where we explore leading academic studies that touch on crime data.

-Criminology has long sought to understand how motivated offenders choose their targets and what locations seem to attract criminality.
-The two papers discussed below combine insights from offender and location based perspectives to study the problem of burglary, providing intelligence to security professionals in the allocation of scarce guardianship resources across the areas they protect.
+Criminology has long sought to understand how motivated offenders choose their targets and what locations seem to attract criminality, which not only impacts where people live, eat, and shop but also where they work.
+Researchers from two major academic papers tackle the problem of burglary from offender and location-based perspectives and offer insights to security professionals in the allocation of resources across the areas they protect.

-The first paper “How do Residential Burglars Select Target Areas?” published in the British Journal of Criminology analyzes burglary events in The Hague, Netherlands and the second paper “Burglar Target Selection: A Cross-national comparison” published in the Journal of Research in Crime and Delinquency analyzes burglaries in Birmingham, England and Brisbane, Australia in addition to data from the Hague.
+The first paper, “How do Residential Burglars Select Target Areas?” published in the British Journal of Criminology, analyzes burglary events in The Hague, Netherlands.
+The second paper, “Burglar Target Selection: A Cross-national comparison” published in the Journal of Research in Crime and Delinquency, analyzes burglaries in Birmingham, England and Brisbane, Australia in addition to data from the Hague.

 In both studies, detailed geospatial data for cleared single offender burglaries were utilized.
 Because where the offender resides is an important factor in target selection, offenses involving multiple parties were excluded from analysis.
 The dataset concerning The Hague surveyed 548 closed burglaries recorded from the years 1996-2001.
-Birmingham’s data cover 398 closed burglaries from the year 2009, and in Brisbane the data cover 889 closed burglaries from the year 2006.
+Birmingham’s data covered 398 closed burglaries from the year 2009, while Brisbane's data covered 889 closed burglaries from the year 2006.

-Following previous research suggesting that neighborhoods with low social cohesion are more conducive to successful burglaries, the researchers tested whether residential mobility — an indicator of neighborhood stability and cohesion — might impact the likelihood of reporting suspicious behavior.
-Like the affluence hypothesis, the authors find no evidence in support of a neighborhood turnover effect with respect to burglaries.
+Following previous research suggesting that neighborhoods with low social cohesion were more conducive to successful burglaries, the researchers tested whether residential mobility — an indicator of neighborhood stability and cohesion — might impact the likelihood of reporting suspicious behavior.
+Like the affluence hypothesis, the authors found no evidence in support of a neighborhood turnover effect with respect to burglaries.

 Next, the authors focused on the proportion of single-family homes in a neighborhood as a risk factor for burglary.
-Single family homes are more sensible targets for motivated offenders that apartment buildings or other consolidated housing units because they are more likely to have entrances/exits removed from street view and have lower risk of surveillance.
+Single family homes are more sensible targets for motivated offenders than apartment buildings or other consolidated housing units because they are more likely to have entrances/exits removed from street view and have lower risk of surveillance.
 Following this logic, the authors hypothesize that neighborhoods with a greater percentage of single-family homes are more likely to be targeted for burglaries.
-Across all three study areas, the researchers find that a 10% in proportion of single-family homes increased the odds of a burglary event by a factor of 1.10.
+Across all three study areas, the researchers found that single-family homes had increased the odds of a burglary event by a factor of 1.10.

 The last target selection criteria that authors tested was the number of residential units in a neighborhood.
-Intuitively, the authors reasoned that neighborhoods with a high concentration of residential housing present motivated offenders with a greater number of suitable targets to choose from.
+Intuitively, the authors reasoned that neighborhoods with a high concentration of residential housing present motivated offenders with a greater number of suitable targets.
 In all three study cities, this hypothesis was confirmed, with areas rich in opportunity appearing to invite more burglaries.

 Across all factors examined, the studies seem to suggest that burglars are highly opportunistic.
 They appear to favor nearby neighborhoods, rich in single-family dwellings with lower levels of both formal and informal guardianship.
 While simple and intuitive, these results reinforce the sound logic of routine activities theory Knowing where motivated offenders are likely to reside, clues us to the nearby neighborhoods they are likely to strike next.